Make piano learning fun with these practice games!

 - Ask the child if they would like to try to save more soldiers on their next round

-- If falling into a volcano is too violent for a young or sensitive child, you could do something like frogs falling off a log into a swamp
+- If falling into a volcano is too scary for a young or sensitive child, you could do something like frogs falling off a log into a swamp

 - Use a finger puppet, or any kind of animal or human figurine